New Jersey Fires And Explosions Lawyer

 For many people, going to work each day presents no real dangers.
 But industrial jobs have a wide range of potential physical threats associated with them.
 Some of these include trip-and-fall incidents; crush accidents involving large, heavy objects; being caught in production machinery or other industrial equipment; and electrocution mishaps.

 According to the U.S. Bureau of Labor Statistics in Washington, D.C., all across the United States, approximately 5,000 people die on the job each year from some kind of work-related accident.
 That’s more than 13 work-related fatalities nationwide each and every day.
-As professional workers’ compensation lawyers, the attorneys at the Law Offices of Jonathan F. Marshall understand how a single mistake or lapse of judgment can result in a fatal on-the-job accident.
+As professional workers’ compensation lawyers, the attorneys at New Jersey Workers Compensation Lawyer of JFM Law understand how a single mistake or lapse of judgment can result in a fatal on-the-job accident.

 These kinds of deadly events not only cause the unexpected loss of workers’ lives but they also rock the very foundations of those victims’ families to an extent that few can imagine without experiencing such a loss themselves.
 The emotional and financial toll that such events can take on the survivors is often too devastating for words.